jaguililla/dojo/readme.md

 The module format will be: Gradle + Java + Groovy + Scala... if I add more languages, I'll add more build tools, candidates are Javascript, Coffeescript, Ruby, Python

 Practise leads to perfection, but perfection is not a goal, is a path.
-So keep practising my friend!
+Keep practising!

 DIRECTORY STRUCTURE
 -------------------